-From Te Hapua School in the North to Halfmoon Bay School down South, New Zealand’s dedicated teachers are adapting, trialing and achieving amazing things.
+From Te Hapua School in the North to Halfmoon Bay School down South, New Zealand’s dedicated teachers adapt, trial, and achieve amazing things.

-As New Zealand’s online safety experts we recognise the types of issues schools are facing and we’ve got the resources to help.
-Whether it’s support for teachers, guidance for school leaders, resources for students or support for families and whānau, Netsafe has you covered.
+As New Zealand’s online safety experts, we recognise the issues schools face, and we’ve got the resources to help.
+Whether it’s support for teachers, guidance for school leaders, resources for students or support for families and whānau, Netsafe’s Education Services Team has you covered.

-Our wide-range of curated education resources are now available to every teacher and school – at no charge.
-You can contact our education team at email@example.com and our helpline is open seven days a week to support you with any online incidents that arise.
+Our wide range of curated education resources are now available to every teacher and school – at no charge.
+Contact our Education Services Team at [email protected] or our helpline is open seven days a week to support you with any online incidents that arise.
+Call 0508 NETSAFE.

-While some things have changed and challenged us recently in education, what hasn’t changed is our need to focus on the safety of both students and staff.
-As well as collecting together resources to support schools and kura, we thought it would be useful to provide responses to some of the common questions Netsafe has been asked recently.
-While some questions were a specific focus during lockdown, all have answers and advice to guide schools as they look ahead.
+Delivering education has provided some challenges for everyone in recent times, but what hasn’t changed is the need to focus on student and staff safety.
+As well as collating resources to support schools and kura, we thought it would be helpful to provide responses to some of the common questions Netsafe’s Education Services Team is asked.

 Video conferencing platforms are a great way of connecting with our students and enable us to check in on their wellbeing and learning.
 Every school and kura is different, so we encourage everyone to work out which one suits their needs best.
 To help with this, we have pulled together some key tools, advice and information.

-Netsafe’s Digital Safety Management Plan steps schools through a process of reviewing each platform being considered, looking closely at the safety aspects of the platform including identifying possible risks and then steps that would be taken to mitigate those.
+Netsafe’s Digital Safety Management Plan steps schools through reviewing each platform being considered, looking closely at the safety aspects of the platform including identifying possible risks and then steps that would be taken to mitigate those.

-To Zoom or not to Zoom outlines key things schools need to think about when faced with a number of video conferencing options.
+To Zoom or not to Zoom outlines key things schools need to think about when faced with several video conferencing options.